 - New Mexico

-For all other states, if you earn $50,000 and your spouse earns $100,000, your payment is based on your $50,000 income.
+For all other states, if you earn $50,000 and your spouse earns $100,000, your loan payments are based on your $50,000 income.
 But community property states add the income of both spouses together and divide it equally.

 When that happens, “your payment would then be based on the $75,000,” said Landress.
 “It can either hurt you or help you, but there are ways you can combat how it would hurt you by filing separate alternative documentation for income versus a tax return.”

 This little-known loophole could drop your monthly student loan payment by up to $1,000 or more.
-I’d say that everyone living in a community property state needs a student loan plan to make sure they’re in the best repayment plan to fit their income and tax situation.
+I’d say that everyone living in a community property state needs a student loan plan to make sure they’re using the best repayment strategy to fit their income and tax situation.

 How to consult Meagan Landress